History of Andorra: Since the 1990s

 Andorra formally became a parliamentary democracy in May 1993 following approval of a new constitution by a popular referendum in March 1993.
 The new constitution retained the French and Spanish co-princes although with reduced and narrowly defined powers.
 Civil rights were greatly expanded, including the legalisation of political parties and the provision for an independent judiciary.

 Andorra joined a customs union with the European Communities (now the European Union) in 1991 and was admitted to the United Nations on 28 July 1993.
 It became a member of the Council of Europe in 1994.
+Andorra opened diplomatic relations with other countries such as the United Kingdom in 1994 and the United States in 1995.

 The country has been seeking ways to improve its export potential and increase its economic ties with its European neighbours.
 The financial services sector of the economy is highly important because of Andorra's status as a tax haven and its banking secrecy laws.